TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 - [SciTE](https://www.scintilla.org/SciTE.html) - SciTE is a SCIntilla based Text Editor
 - [Visual Studio Code](https://github.com/Microsoft/vscode) - VS Code is a type of tool that combines the simplicity of a code editor with what developers need
 - [VvvvebJs](https://github.com/givanz/VvvebJs) - Drag and drop website builder javascript library
+- [Web-Maker](https://github.com/chinchang/web-maker/) - Web-Maker is an offline playground for your web experiments

 ## Reading/Writing